dbca-wa/wastd/docs/data_collectors.rst

   (after day 1) uptrack as follows.
 * "Fill Blank Form" > Track Count (latest version) > swipe right.
 * Fill in the first screen with following fields:
-* Track age: fresh or old.
-Defaults to fresh, no interaction required on "fresh tracks only" surveys after day 1.
+* Track age: fresh (default) or old.
+  No interaction required on "fresh tracks only" surveys after day 1.
-* Species: defaults to "turtle" as value for "unsure".
+* Species: keep default "turtle"  if unsure of species ID, else select species.
 * Take photo of track if unsure about species ID.
-Landscape preferred!
+Landscape format preferred!
+  Select angle of camera, sun and track so that the track is clearly visible.
 * Track type: defaults to "turtle track, success not assessed".
   No interaction required for "uptrack" surveys.
 * Location: Start GeoPoint.
+Required.
 Auto-saves once accuracy drops below 5m.

 You should at least set species and GeoPoint, if the other value defaults are correct.

 Swipe right, "Save Form and Exit" saves the record of the track.
-This will take about 13 taps and swipes over about 15 seconds plus time to take a photo.
+This will take about 13 taps and swipes over about 15 seconds plus the time to take a photo.

 Repeat for each track.

 Collect "nest" data
 ^^^^^^^^^^^^^^^^^^^

-Part 1, same as uptrack:
+Part 1: same screen as uptrack up to photo of track.
+Resuming from track type:

-* Walk along the high water mark of the beach, record each (day 1) or each fresh (after day 1) uptrack as follows.
-* "Fill Blank Form" > Track Count (latest version) > swipe right.
-* Fill in the first screen with following fields:
-* Track age: fresh or old.
-Defaults to fresh, no interaction required on "fresh tracks only" surveys after day 1.
-* Species: defaults to "turtle" as value for "unsure".
-* Take photo of track if unsure about species ID.
-Landscape is preferred!

-Part 2, in addition to uptrack:

 * Follow the track until you find the nest or downtrack.
-* Depending on presence of nest, set type (false crawl if no nest present, successful crawl if nest present)
+* Depending on presence of nest, set type (false crawl if no nest present, successful crawl if nest present).
 * Record the location of the nest, or track apex.
 * Swipe right.
 If nest is present, fill in the "nest" screen.
 * Swipe right.
 If disturbance is evident, you will be asked to "Add a new Disturbance observation group" - do this for each distinct disturbance cause.
 * Once all (typically one) disturbance causes are recorded, swipe right, select "Do not add", "Save form and Exit".